isblab/prism/README.md

 (**test6**)

 ### Using the output
-The output precision values are stored in a text file `bead_precision.txt` with precision per bead (for IMP RMF models) or per residue (for PDB models).
+The output precision values are stored in a text file `bead_precision.txt` with precision per bead (for NPZ/RMF input) or per residue (for PDB input).
 The annotated precision can be visualized by coloring the beads of a representative model (e.g., the cluster center model) using the following command.

 #### Example 1.
-NPZ / RMF format
+NPZ / RMF input
 For e.g. in `example/1AVX_sample_npz` or `example/1AVX_sample_rmf3` the representative model is in RMF format and specified by the `-i` option below.

 For `NPZ` input, the `-su` subunit option and `-r` resolution option below should be **identical** to what was passed in the sampling exhaustiveness script `exhaust.py`.
 For `RMF` input, the `-su` subunit option and `-r` resolution option below should be **identical** to what was passed in the previous step to `run_prism.py`.

-The `-o` option specifies the output precision colored RMF file.
+The `-o` option specifies the name of the output precision colored RMF file.

 ```
 $IMP/build/setup_environment.sh python ../../src/color_precision.py -su B -r 1 -pf bead_precision.txt -i cluster_center_model.rmf3 -o precision_colored_cluster_center_model.rmf3
 ```
 The output RMF file, `precision_colored_cluster_center_model.rmf3` can be visualized in UCSF Chimera.

 #### Example 2.
-PDB format
+PDB input
 For e.g. in `example/1AVX_sample_pdb`, the input argument is changed to a PDB file.

 The `-su` subunit option should be **identical** to what was passed in the previous step to `run_prism.py`.